geomagpy/MARTAS/README.md

          FGE_S0252_0002,USB0,57600,8,1,N,passive,obsdaqinit.sh,-,1,obsdaq,FGE,S0252,0002,-,ABS-67,GPS,magnetism,magnetic fluxgate from Denmark

-## 4. Experts settings

-### 4.1 Enabling Authentication
+### 4.7 Enabling Authentication

 If you want to use authentication you should use addcred (MagPy, section 10.6) to obsfuscate user and passwords, which helps you to avoid plain text passwords directly in scripts.
 Please note, that these methods do not encrypt passwords.
 They just store it in a different, independent file.
 To add such information into the credentials list use:

-        $ python addcred.py -t transfer -c mqtt -u user -p mypasswd -a localhost

-    for super user:
-        $ sudo python addcred.py -t transfer -c mqtt -u user -p mypasswd -a localhost
+        $ addcred -t transfer -c mqtt -u user -p mypasswd -a localhost

 Provide the shortcut (mqtt) and username during the installation process.

-### 4.2  Poll for change of public IP (useful for WiFi/UMTS connection):
-    - edit paths in UtlityScripts/sendip.py to your own FTP server (if using)
-    - Add call into crontab (as often as needed):
-	$ crontab -e
-	Something like this (for hourly polling):
-	1 */1 * * * python ~/MARTAS/UtilityScripts/sendip.py

-### 4.3 Manual instructions and running martas not as a service:

-    You can run MARTAS from the command line by changing into the MARTAS directory and using the following commands:

-        $ python3 acquisition_mqtt.py -m /path/to/martas.cfg -P mypasswd

-    Using encryption with credentials created by addcred:

-        $ python acquisition_mqtt.py -m /home/cobs/martas.cfg -c mqtt

-    Providing authentication directly:

-        $ python3 acquisition_mqtt.py -m /path/to/martas.cfg -u mosquittouser -P mosquittopasswd

 ### 4.8 Setup of a Broker